yousefis/MotionDetector/README.md

 ## Acknowledgments

-Thanks to S. Cai et al.[*] for their Wavelet Transforms package.
+Thanks to S. Cai, K. Li, and I. Selesnick for their Wavelet Transforms package.

-*S. Cai, K. Li, and I. Selesnick.
-Matlab Implementation of Wavelet Transforms.
-Retrieved from http://eeweb.poly.edu/iselesni/WaveletSoftware on February 13, 2018.